Cramonty/Buttplug_AHK/README.md

 # Buttplug_AHK

-Control Buttplug.io compatible devices using AutoHotkey.
+Control Buttplug.io compatible vibration devices using AutoHotkey.
 This project uses a Python-based web server to act as a bridge between AutoHotkey and Intiface Central, allowing for global hotkey control over your device's vibration level.

+##Important Note:

+This has only been tested on one device (the one I own) and only for the function of vibration.
+IF you have a device with other functions, I won't be able to help you with that.
+However, I encourage anyone to use this as an example to improve and expand upon the concept.

 ## Features